DARPA wants benefits of psychedelics but without hallucinations

 That says it right there.
 DARPA wants the benefits of psychedelics without having the “side effects.”
 What they call side effects, I call medicine, and I don’t believe you can separate the two.

-However, MDMA, the active ingredient in ecstasy, can illicit very positive effects without hallucinations.
+However, MDMA, the active ingredient in ecstasy, can elicit very positive effects without hallucinations.
 It will be interesting where DARPA’s research program will lead to, and whether these drugs will become clinically or commercially available in the future.